etano/whiplash/README.md

 An instance of the database and the scheduler should be running on the server.
-The scheduler can be started by calling ./bin/drivers/scheduler.driver
+The scheduler can be started by calling
+$(whiplash_root)/bin/scheduler.driver

 ## Populating the framework

 Currently all models, executables, and properties are loaded into WhiplashDB through our CLI.
-All drivers for the CLI are located in the bin/drivers directory.
+All drivers for the CLI are located in the bin directory.
 See below for details for the specific requirements of each.

 ## Demos